jackrobertscott/forge-181201/README.md

 4. 😩 You can't preview a snippet before you start using it.
 5. 😳 You can't search snippets by keywords.

 Forge was designed to overcome these issues by providing a developer tool which complements your code editor.

+**Features of Forge:**

+1. 🔥 Doesn't interrupt workflow; the app pops up above your editor and hides when you're done.
+2. 😻 Easier to use; search snippets by full name *or* shortcut.
+3. 💃 Preview your snippets before using them.
+4. 🏆 Use `${1:variables}` inside your snippets in the same way you use VS Code snippets.
+5. 🏎 Code in style with Forge's the sleek and modern user interface.

-While coding in your editor, you can press `CmdOrCtrl+Shift+D` to toggle the Forge app to pop above your editor allowing you to select use a snippet.
+**Shortcut:** press `CmdOrCtrl+Shift+D` to toggle the Forge app's visibility.

 ## Technologies